bazel-contrib/rules_nodejs/docs/debugging.md

 bazel run --config=debug //test:test1
 ```

-to also turn on the NodeJS inspector agent which will break before any user code starts.
+to also turn on the Node.js inspector agent which will break before any user code starts.
 You should then see,

 ```
 Executing tests from //test:test1